 - 3/4 teaspoon baking soda

 - 1/4 teaspoon salt

 Preheat oven to 350˚F, and generously butter a 9-inch contour (rounded at the bottom edge) cake pan.
-The secret to the chocolate frosting first cake is in that pan – and, of course, what you put into it, in what order.
+The secret to the chocolate upside-down cake is in that pan – and, of course, what you put into it, and in what order.

 Place the cream, jam, and chocolate in a 3-cup bowl or measuring cup.
 Microwave at 70% power for 2 min 30 seconds, until cream is hot.
 Whisk until smooth.
 (NOTE: of course you could do all this in a saucepan over low heat if you prefer.)
 Pour frosting into the buttered cake pan.

 First, measure 1/2 cup boiling water into a 2-cup measuring cup, and whisk in the cocoa powder until smooth.
 Add the milk, vanilla extract, and jam; whisk again.
 Set aside.
 Sift together the flour, baking soda and salt, and set the dry ingredients aside.